JWKS (JSON Web Key Set) Overview

 sub

-(subject) property of the token to ensure the token is meant for the specific staff. - This ensures that the token corresponds to the correct user and context.
+claim to ensure the token is meant for the specific user or staff member it represents.
+This confirms that the token is associated with the correct individual.

 Security measures: